johnmee/johnmee.com/pages/a-technical-interview.md

 The puzzle is perhaps a classic, at least it sure smells like a tried and true trick for sorting sheep and goats.

 > A tree of nodes.
 Each node has a label (eg "A") and some children.
-Write an iterator "next" such that it returns A, B, E, H, O, F, G, H, C, I, J, K, P, Q, D, L, M.  You'll want to create a constructor for the iterator.
+Write an iterator "next" such that it returns A, B, E, N, O, F, G, H, C, I, J, K, P, Q, D, L, M.  You'll want to create a constructor for the iterator.
 Each node knows who its parent is.

 ![Tree of Nodes](/static/images/tech-interview-tree-of-nodes.jpg)